rhevorn/shape/docs/ARCHITECTURE.md

 ```

 The `validate` and `transform` packages do not import the root package.
 The root
 package depends on both.
-Adapters depend on the root Schema contract.
+Adapters depend on the root Schema interface.

 ## 3. Two Schema construction paths